Puddin1066/GEMflush/docs/development/PUBLISHING_DEVELOPMENT_QUICK_START.md

 **Automate the complete CFP flow (Crawl → Fingerprint → Publish) with 100% reliability for Pro tier users.**

+**⚠️ IMPORTANT:** All publishing defaults to **test.wikidata.org** to prevent account blocking.
+Production publishing is disabled by default for safety.

 ---

 ## 🚀 Quick Start